RohitVerma882/XUnlockTool/README.md

 A tool for unlocking the bootloader of Xiaomi devices.

 ## Todo
-- Improve Readme
+- Improve Readme & documentation
-- Implement fastboot
+- Unlock automation & fastboot protocol
 - More...